in 2003, a consortium of manufacturers including Olympus, Panasonic and Kodak

 dSLR market

-to semi-pro Four Thirds cameras and would be portable enough and easy
+cameras to semi-pro Four Thirds cameras and would be portable enough

-enough so that the non-photographers of the family will be comfortable
+and easy enough so that the non-photographers of the family will be

-using them instead of having a plethora of non-compatible systems in the
+comfortable using them instead of having a plethora of non-compatible

 possibilities for Four Thirds Micro camera bodies: